Mahamurahti/DesignPattern-Exercises/README.md

 Specify the kinds of objects to create using a prototypical instance, and create new objects from the 'skeleton' of an existing object, thus boosting performance and keeping memory footprints to a minimum.

+`Note: Shallow copy (copy just the object with inner objects' pointers pointing to the same place) vs. Deep copy (full copy with new pointers for the objects inside the copied object)`

+`Note: Can be helpuful when new objects need to be created with an existing state i.e. cloned`
 - Creational pattern
 - Abstract Factory classes are often based on a set of Factory Methods, but you can also use Prototype to compose the methods on these classes.